Credentials Browser

 To begin, visit the Credentials Browser page, whether you're able to use the search bar to look up potential matches in Flare's Leaked Credentials Database.
 With different filtering options you're able to look for matching leaks by Domain, Email, Password, and more.

-The Tenant Feed view is designed to provide you with a centralized view of all the leaks credentials that matched your identifiers.
+The Tenant Feed view is designed to provide you with a centralized view of all the leaked credentials that matched your identifiers.
 This view aggregates all the leaked credentials for your tenant or individual identifier feeds.

 The Global Search View is a powerful tool that enables you to search for public leaked credentials within Flare's extensive Leaks Database.
 Unlike the Tenant Feed View, which is scoped specifically to your tenants, the Global Search View provides a broader perspective, allowing you to search across all available credentials in Flare’s database.